Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 6. Click Apply.

-Volumetric Basic Interval
+Selecting the Volumetric Basic Interval

-Apply the one second time interval created in the Analysis Workbench Time Tool.
+Apply the one second time interval created in the Analysis Workbench time tool.

 1. Select the Basic - Interval page.